 Studies have indicated that there can be a link between age at adoption and development, with early adoption being associated with more positive outcomes overall (e.g. Groza, 1999, looking at a sample adopted into the US from Romania).
 There is a dearth of specific health and developmental information available about children adopted from Vietnam into Ireland.
-However two studies have looked at the experiences of children adopted into Ireland, including a cohort from Vietnam.
+However, two studies have looked at the experiences of children adopted into Ireland, including a cohort from Vietnam3.

 The profile of the Vietnamese children in the sample for the study conducted by Greene and her colleagues (2008) in Ireland reflected the population at the time.
 They were less than one year old at the time of the adoption, which was younger than the other main sending countries in the study, and came from either foster care (70%) or family care (30%) prior to their adoption.
-Parents reported that the costs associated with adopting a baby from Vietnam at that time were between €5,000 and https://aai.gov.ie/images/2020/Intercountry\Adoption\in\Ireland\-\Experiences\Supports\Challenges\-\Russia.pdf
+Parents reported that the costs associated with adopting a baby from Vietnam at that time were between €5,000 and

+3 For a general overview of these two studies please see https://aai.gov.ie/images/2020/Intercountry_Adoption_in_Ireland-Experiences_Supports_Challenges-Russia.pdf